feliperohdee/use-filter-criteria/README.md

 - 🔍 **Complex Queries**: Support for nested AND/OR logic combinations
 - 🌳 **Deep Path Resolution**: Supports searching through arrays and nested structures with automatic path resolution (e.g. `['users', 'addresses', 'location']` will search through all user addresses)
 - 📍 **Geospatial**: Built-in support for geographic radius searches, with flexible coordinate formats (object or tuple notation) and array traversal support for finding coordinates in nested data structures
+- 🛠️ **Criteria Mapping**: Dynamic criteria modification during evaluation through the criteriaMapper function
+- ⚡ **Aliases**: Save and reuse criteria configurations with the ability to override properties when referenced
 - 🎛️ **Flexible**: Customizable default values and source path resolution
 - 🔄 **Dynamic Values**: Support for dynamic value resolution using `$path` and custom functions
 - 📊 **Detailed Logging**: Optional detailed diagnostics for understanding filter results